2020 Video Challenge for High School Students

 - The PDB-101 branding slide

 If your video shows footage/image and/or voice of a person who is not a member of your team, have them, or if minor, their parents/guardians sign the Actor Release Form.
+Each member should also have a signed Parent Permission form.
+Photograph or scan the forms and have the files ready when you are ready to register for the challenge.

 If you have any questions, please email firstname.lastname@example.org.
 If you would like to receive monthly updates and educational news, please sign up using the button on the top.